alexjx/klipper_config/README.md

 ### Aliangment

+**Note: This is an extension to the original ToolChanger.
+We created an alignemnt tool to use 'switch' to probe offsets for each tool.
+It doesn't work with the original heated bed.
+Since there is no place to attach the alignment rod.**

 Use following command to align tools.
 Every parameter is optional, it's given default value if not specified.
 However, if the default values are not correct, please edit `tools/alignment.cfg` to change the default values.